-Growex originally worked within more conventional indoor ag-industries—think apples, strawberries and lettuce.
-Through StoreX and ChilleX and several other sister companies, they developed technology delivering total atmospheric control for farmers wishing to store their fresh produce for longer.
+Growex originally worked within more conventional indoor ag industries—think apples, strawberries and lettuce.
+Through StoreX and ChilleX and several other sister companies, they developed technology delivering total control for farmers wishing to store their fresh produce for longer.
 By regulating all aspects of the environment, including temperature, humidity, CO2, oxygen, nitrogen, ethylene, and ethanol, Growex could extend the lifespan of a freshly harvested fruit or vegetable until the farmer was ready to take it to market.

 As the cannabis industry got underway in places like Colorado, the possible benefits of a gas-tight chamber were clear.
 Facilities, including both greenhouses and indoor spaces, wage a constant battle against pests, contamination, and odor.
 Treville and the team began thinking about a way to encapsulate entire facilities within one of these environmentally regulated “bubbles” created for more conventional crops.

-Soon, Growex was in discussions with leading industrial horticultural engineers to pull the most efficient and advanced cultivation technologies together under one roof and plugged into their patent-pending atmospheric controls.
+Soon, Growex was in discussions with leading industrial horticultural engineers to pull the most efficient and advanced cultivation technologies together under one roof and plug them into their patent-pending atmospheric controls.
 Their turnkey designs combine LED lighting, water-saving technologies, and total climatic control into a novel approach to sustainable indoor cultivation.

-Yet, cannabis isn't the end goal.
-As Treville told Cannabis Tech, it has always been a test subject for Growex's integrated high-tech cultivation facilities.
-Treville explains that, eventually, they plan to apply their lessons in cannabis into other crops, like leafy greens and berries.
+Yet, cannabis isn’t the end goal.
+As Treville told Cannabis Tech, it has always been a test subject for Growex’s integrated high-tech cultivation facilities.
+Treville explains that, eventually, they plan to apply their lessons in cannabis to other crops, like leafy greens and berries.

-An Industry that Needs Sustainability, Whether it Knows it or Not
+An Industry that Needs Sustainability, Whether it Knows It or Not

-Despite what brands say at industry conventions and expos, Treville isn't convinced the industry is truly focused on improving its environmental impact.
+Despite what brands say at industry conventions and expos, Treville isn’t convinced the industry is truly focused on improving its environmental impact.
 In his opinion, profits are king.
-So long as profits are high, sustainability will remain a much-lesser concern for most commercial growers.
+So long as profits are high, sustainability will remain a much lesser concern for most commercial growers.